gdamdam/sumo/README.md

 # Sumo
-An API for semantic analysis of web articles.
+API for semantic analysis of web articles.

 ## Main requirements